tgubeli/springboot-2-quarkus/installing-graalvm.md

 sdk use java 20.1.0.r11
 ```

-Then we need to install the native packages for GraalVM (in order to compile quearkus apps in a native way)
+Then we need to install the native packages for GraalVM (in order to compile quarkus apps in a native way)

 ```
 gu install native-image